LT-IntroToAI-SY2526/assignment6-part1-per4-TomaSinanski/a6_part1_writeup.md

 Why do we split our data into training and testing sets?
 What would happen if we trained and tested on the same data?

 **YOUR ANSWER:**
+We split the data so we can evaluate how well the model performs on new, unseen examples.
+If the model were trained and tested on the same data, it might appear perfect simply because it memorized the training data, meaning it wouldn’t generalize well.

 ---